greggman/HappyFunTimes/docs/ideas.md

     The faster you shake the faster it goes

+*   Fly ship in 2d using orienation.
+Hold buttons to spread particles, effects, interact Have glow or other interaction when players touch, 2, 3, 4 etc.

 *   Balance platforms with balls melodic.

     Each player controls one platform they can place and rotate with their phone.
 Balls bounce off them,